BarcoMasile/krakend-config-builder/README.md

 ### Known Limitations
-- Loading order for plugins
+- No possibility to extend exstiting plugins